 - Will you be buying gifts?
 If so, you may want to reconsider the all-carry-on option.
 Or, if you can get away with it, leave a small amount of space free and only purchase the small, essential gift(s).
 Keep in mind your bag weight when making purchases.

 - At the end of the trip, reassess what you used and didn’t use.
 This will help pack for your next solo trip.
 Re-up and organize your travel essentials (toiletries, etc.) and put them back in your carry-on and personal item bags to be on the ready.
 This will save you packing time.

 Dress for Travel Comfort

 - Wear your heaviest (or bulkiest) clothing on the flight (sneakers, pants, long sleeves and jacket) making sure this clothing is comfortable as well as befitting for your destination’s climate, of course.
 A light jacket can always be tied around the waste, if need be, and help act as a pillow on a plane (instead of bringing an inflatable head rest).

 Be Prepared for Travel Emergencies

-- Pack your travel essentials in your personal item bag (that goes under your seat).
-This includes all wallet items, PPE, electronic devices and chargers, adapters, a days’ worth of toiletries, and medications in case you have to check on your second bag (e.g., you didn’t make weight or size) and if that bag gets lost.
+- Pack your travel essentials in your eco-friendly personal item bag (that goes under your seat).
+This includes all wallet items, PPE, electronic devices, solar chargers, adapters, a days’ worth of toiletries, and medications in case you have to check on your second bag (e.g., you didn’t make weight or size) and if that bag gets lost.
 You’ll still have the basics to get you by for enough time to retrieve your bag back or buy more necessities.